 For the final output signal to be stored or streamed, the video signal needs to be compressed through an encoder into a ‘codec.’
 Codecs come in all shapes and sizes.
 A standard in the industry is H.264, which is often used for broadcasting and distribution.
 H.264 compresses the video to be easily streamed, which means compressing gigabytes to megabytes.

 The encoder itself might be built into the camera, but it can also be a stand-alone appliance, computer software, or mobile app.
 In many cases it’s built into modern broadcast software.
-We offer the Wowza GoCoder™ mobile app as a free encoder for your mobile device.
-There’s also the Wowza GoCoder™ SDK to help developers easily build encoding functionality into mobile apps.

 Once the video stream is compressed through the encoder, the video data still needs to be packaged into a real-time transfer protocol (RTP) for delivery across the internet.
 As a large stream of continuous data, it needs to be broken up into digestible chunks, or information packets.
 These packets will later be recombined and decoded into a continuous signal by the media player.
 Many encoders use RTMP as a standard, which our own WOWZ protocol is built on.

 After packaging, the stream is either pulled or pushed to a media server.
 The media server might be on the same system as the encoder, or remote somewhere in the cloud.
 We offer the Wowza Streaming Engine™ software as media server software that you can install on your own servers — whether they’re on premises or a third-party cloud platform — to manage and customize on your own.
 We also have the Wowza Streaming Cloud™ service for those who want to get up and running quickly without any hassles.